vrchatapi/vrchatapi-csharp/docs/FavoritesApi.md

             // config.AddApiKeyPrefix("auth", "Bearer");

             var apiInstance = new FavoritesApi(config);
-            var favoriteGroupType = favoriteGroupType_example;  // string | The type of group to fetch, must be a valid FavoriteType. var favoriteGroupName = favoriteGroupName_example;  // string | The name of the group to fetch, must be a name of a FavoriteGroup. var userId = userId_example;  // string | Must be a valid user ID.
+            var favoriteGroupType = "world";  // string | The type of group to fetch, must be a valid FavoriteType. var favoriteGroupName = "favoriteGroupName_example";  // string | The name of the group to fetch, must be a name of a FavoriteGroup. var userId = "userId_example";  // string | Must be a valid user ID.

             try
             {